Hidden Anime by Ninja Bloggler Japan-First Anime Editorial

 Berserk Returns, and the Credits Line Shows How Miura Still Signs the Work

-Tap to open+
+Tap to preview+

 Young Animal brought Berserk back on June 12, with three consecutive chapters.
 The official credit says it all: original work by Kentaro Miura, art by Studio Gaga, supervision by Kouji Mori.